Periodic and aperiodic dynamics of flat bands in diamond-octagon lattice: Results

+Turning to periodic dynamics with $P=1$, we observe by analyzing Fig.~\ref{fig:w1_apd} that the system attains periodic steady state with minimum excess energy when the flux Hamiltonian is activated for short duration of time within one time-period and flux $\theta_1 \to 0$.
+Both of the above observations are associated with the fact that the initial state is the ground state of Hamiltonian with $\theta_0=0$.
+For aperiodic case, we also note that the asymptotic value of $W$ at $n\to \infty$ is a function of $\theta_1$ and $\alpha$.

-We shall now study the the dynamics of flatness varying different parameters $\theta_1$ and $\alpha$.
-We show that for $\theta_1\gg 0$, the time evolved instantaneous energy becomes highly dispersive irrespective of the duration of the no-flux Hamiltonian $\alpha$ as shown in Fig.~\ref{fig:f1_apd}(a,b,c) and Fig.~\ref{fig:f2_apd} (a,b).
-We use Eq.~(\ref{eq:flatness_2}) to estimate $F$ as given the above figures.
-Here, with $\alpha=0.8$ and $\theta_1=\pi/6$, the time evolved $e_{\bm k}(nT)$ can have non-dispersive nature as far as small $n$ is concerned (see Fig.~\ref{fig:f2_apd}(c)).
-The aperiodic driving leads to significant flatness as compared to the periodic driving case in the finite $n$ limit.
-This tendency is clearly visible for $\theta_1=\pi/40 \to 0$ irrespective of the duration of the no-flux Hamiltonian (see Fig.~\ref{fig:f3_apd}).
-We find that for periodic driving with $P=1$, $e_{\bm k}(nT)$ becomes less dispersive if one increases the duration of no-flux Hamiltonian from $\alpha=0.2$ to $0.8$.
-We see that $F$ remains close to unity for $P=0.1$ with $\alpha=0.8$ while flatness falls most rapidly for $P=1$ as far as $n \le 200$.
-This is due to the fact that time evolved wave-function $\lvert \Psi_{\bm k}(nT)\rangle$ is minimally deviated from the initial wave-function for $P=0.1$ and $\alpha=0.8$ i.e., the system is closely following eigenstate evolution as the flux-Hamiltonian is mostly in-active and its' duration is very short.
-Since the initial no-flux Hamiltonian supports non-topological flat band as the ground state.
-Hence the flatness remains frozen at unity for aperiodic driving.
-On the other hand, for periodic case with $P=1$, due to the above reason the fluctuation of $F$ gets reduced heavily when $\theta_1 \to 0$ and $\alpha\to 1$.
+We shall now study the dynamical flatness by varying different parameters such as $\theta_1$, $\alpha$ and $P$.
+We show that for $\theta_1\gg 0$, the time evolved instantaneous energy becomes highly dispersive irrespective of the duration $\alpha T$ of the no-flux Hamiltonian.
+This has been quantified by calculating $F$ using Eq.~(\ref{eq:flatness_2}) and shown in Fig.~\ref{fig:f3_apd}.
+The time evolved $e_{\bm k}(nT)$ can have non-dispersive nature as far as small $n$ is concerned.
+The aperiodic driving leads to significant flatness as compared to the periodic driving for small but finite $n$ limit.
+This scenario is clearly visible for small $\theta_1$, say $\theta_1=\pi/40$, irrespective of the duration of the no-flux Hamiltonian (see Fig.~\ref{fig:f3_apd}) We find that for periodic driving with $P=1$, $e_{\bm k}(nT)$ becomes less dispersive if one increases the duration of no-flux Hamiltonian from $\alpha=0.2$ to $0.8$.
+We see that $F$ remains at closely unit value for $P=0.1$ with $\alpha=0.8$, while flatness falls most rapidly for $P=1$ as far as $n \le 200$.
+This is due to the fact that the time-evolved wavefunction $\lvert \Psi_{\bm k}(nT)\rangle$ is minimally deviated from the initial wave-function for $P=0.1$ and $\alpha=0.8$, i.e., the system is closely following trivial evolution as the flux-Hamiltonian is mostly inactive and its duration is very short over a time-period.
+At the same time, we know that the initial no-flux Hamiltonian supports non-topological flat band as the ground state.
+Hence, for such aperiodic driving, the flatness remains nearly constant at unity for small time and then starts decaying since flux-Hamiltonian even for short duration is effectively active at large time.
+On the other hand, for periodic case with $P=1$, due to the similar reason the fluctuation of $F$ gets reduced heavily when $\theta_1 \to 0$ and $\alpha\to 1$.
+The flatness of the instantaneous state $| \Psi(t=nT) \rangle$ is closely connected to the the survival probability of an initial state $P_s= |\langle \Psi(t=0,\theta_{\rm ini})| \Psi(t=nT)\rangle|^2 $.
+From the behavior of instantaneous flatness it can be estimated that $P_s$ decays with $n$, however, there always exists a finite $P_s$ even for large $n$ (See \cite{supple} for detail).